bilalkosker/rncm/README.md

 # React-Native-CalendarReminders
 React Native Module for IOS Calendar

-#the version will reviewed again and cleaned for all users
+The version will reviewed again and cleaned for all users

 ## Install
 ```